Ken-Yokohama/Twitter-Clone/README.md

 - Added query to sort chatroom messages by latest message
 - Added database for Chat Rooms 1, 2, 3 & 4
 - Fixed a bug where entering a chat room doesn't scroll to the bottom of the chat

+V1.8 8 Mar '22 - Refactoring Registered User Data
+- Refactored the SignInWithGoogle function to store the UID of New Users as the Document ID for easier data parsing
+- Refactored the Register User with Email function to the store the UID of New Users as the Document ID for easier data parsing
+- Added Queries to sort the Registered Users based on date created